wey-gu/nebulagraph-ai/README.md

 - ngdi.NebulaReader.read() executes the read operation and returns a DataFrame or NebulaGraphObject.
 - ngdi.NebulaReader.show() shows the DataFrame returned by ngdi.NebulaReader.read().

+### engines

+ngdi.engines.SparkEngine is the Spark Engine for ngdi.NebulaReader, ngdi.NebulaWriter and ngdi.NebulaAlgorithm.

+ngdi.engines.NebulaEngine is the NebulaGraph Engine for ngdi.NebulaReader, ngdi.NebulaWriter.

+ngdi.engines.NetworkXEngine is the NetworkX Engine for ngdi.NebulaAlgorithm.

 ### NebulaDataFrameObject

 ngdi.NebulaDataFrameObject is a Spark DataFrame or Pandas DataFrame, which can be further processed by Spark SQL or Spark MLlib or Pandas.